INFJakZda/GitHub-Newest-Repo/README.md

 # GitHub-Newest-Repo
-REST service which returns last modified Repository of given organisation.
+App which returns last modified Repository of given organisation.

 ## What can you do?